andrewdevans/SDIOanalyzer/README.md

 ## Building

-You can use the Xcode project here or the "build_analyzer.py" script.
+You can use the Xcode project here or the `build_analyzer.py` script.
 Both are tested on MacOS Catalina.
 Linux might work with the script.

+There is also a Makefile that has been tested on 64-bit Debian Linux, and can easily be customized for other systems.
+Type `make` to build with it.

-Note that the build depends on you having the Saleae supplied AnalyzerSDK installed at the same directoy level as this code.
+Note that the build depends on you having the Saleae supplied AnalyzerSDK installed at the same directory level as this code.
 This is a bit different than how Saleae lays out their sample.

 ## Using